Do you want to sever your joint tenancy?

 Serve a notice of severance of joint tenancy

-This is only required where the joint owners can't agree the beneficial split or a joint owner isn't able to sign the Form SEV.
-Notice to sever joint tenancy can be served in a number of different ways:
+This is only required where the joint owners can't agree to the beneficial split or a joint owner isn't able to sign Form SEV.
+Notice to sever joint tenancy can be served in several different ways:

 • The original or certified copy of the notice of severance and a signed acknowledgement of receipt by the other registered proprietors is enclosed.